Insights > How to Get Started with Points, Miles, and Credit Cards

 You’ll want to be mindful of which cards offer which bonus spending categories to ensure that you’re earning the most points possible on the money that you spend.

-Finally, you’ll also want to be aware of annual fees that your credit-card account charges.
+Finally, you’ll also want to be aware of annual fees that your credit card account charges.
 While there are certainly fee-free cards out there, the best ones will usually charge an annual fee of some type.
-These can range from $95 to $695 per year.
+These can range from $95 to $695 per year, though they come with additional benefits like access to lounges, travel credits, and insurance benefits.

 Shopping portals